Wine in Social Life and Life in Society

 Find out more: Gallery Celebrations and Social Life >>

 Francesco Guardi (1712-1793)

 Drinking toasts has always been a part of political life.
-Ulysses, King of Ithaca, would offer wine to the princes who hosted him on his voyages.
-Guests at Middle-Age banquets would drink to one another’s health, and in the eighteenth century Bordeaux wines and frothy champagnes were adopted across the Channel for making toasts.
+Ulysses, King of Ithaca, would offer wine to the princes who hosted him on his voyages; Guests at Middle-Age banquets would “wish health” on each other by emptying their cups; and in the eighteenth century Bordeaux wines and frothy champagnes were adopted across the Channel for making toasts.
 Prior to its defeat by Napoleon in 1797, the Venetian Republic was no exception to this rule.
-Here, Venice is shown at its peak as the most elegant and refined city in Europe.
-Francesco Guardi invites us to a Women’s Concert at the Philharmonic Palace.
-The son of Catherine II of Russia, the Tsarevitch Paul Petrovich and his second wife, Maria Teodorovna, are visiting Venice…
+Venice was at its peak as the most elegant and refined city in Europe...
+Some years later, the Venetian Francesco Guardi invites us to a Ladies Concert at the Philharmonic Hall.
+The son of Catherine II of Russia, the Tsarevitch Paul Petrovich and his second wife, Maria Teodorovna, are visiting Venice...

 COLLECTION FROM DRINKING TO SAVOIR-BOIRE